fog/fog-azure-rm/lib/fog/azurerm/docs/structure.md

                              |--- storage
 ```

-For more information aboute fog struture [Click Here](http://fog.io/about/structure.html)
+For more information about fog structure [Click Here](http://fog.io/about/structure.html)